MediaCrush/MediaCrush/docs/api.md

 # MediaCrush API

 The MediaCrush API returns JSON on all methods.
-They also support JSONP callbacks.
-To specify the JavaScript function to be called use the `callback` GET parameter.
+It also supports CORS.
+However, since some methods return non-2xx status codes and CORS does not like that, we have to accept a `X-CORS-Status` header which includes a `x-status` property in the resulting dictionary.

 Example:

-    GET /api/tVWMM_ziA3nm?callback=demo
+    GET /api/tVWMM_ziA3nm

-    demo({
+    X-CORS-Status: 1

+    {
         ...
-    });
+        "x-status": 404
+    };

 # Methods